istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ### Installing Base Component

-The **Base** chart contains the basic CustomResourceDefinitions (CRDs) and cluster roles required to set up Istio.
+The **Base** chart contains the basic CRDs and cluster roles required to set up Istio.
 This should be installed prior to any other Istio component.

 {{< text bash >}}